Real-time tree search with pessimistic scenarios: Real-time tree search for Pommerman

 \subsection{Evaluation with pessimistic scenarios}

-This sequence of boards is then used to estimate the value of the initial board in the sequence ({\it i.e.}, one of the leaves of the search tree).
-The value needs to be defined in a way that choosing actions that give high value tends to eventually achieving the goal.
+This sequence of boards is then used to estimate the value of the initial board in the sequence ({\it i.e.}, a leaf).
+If we obtain reward sufficiently frequently, we could use Monte Carlo return (cumulative reward obtained during the sequence of boards) as an estimate of the value.
+However, in Pommerman, reward is obtained only at the end of a game, and the Monte Carlo return has very high variance.
+We thus design the value in a way that choosing actions that give high value tends to eventually achieving the goal.
 The goal of a Pommerman agent is to knock down all of the opponents, while the agent or its teammate is surviving.
 The value should thus reflect some notion of the survivability of the agent itself, its teammate, and its opponents.
 Roughly speaking, high value should imply high survivability of the agent itself and its teammate, low survivability of the opponents, or both.

 In Pommerman, the survivability of an agent can be captured by the number of positions that the agent can stay safely in the sequence of boards.
 More specifically, given a deterministic scenario, {\tt dypm} counts the number of the time-position pairs from which an agent can survive at least until the end of the scenario.
 This number is used as the survivability of the agent.
 Namely, the survivability of the agent is computed by first searching the reachable time-position pairs in the sequence of boards and then pruning those pairs from which one cannot survive until the end of the sequence.
 On the other hand, {\tt hakozaki} finds the positions that an agent can reach at the end of the sequence of boards, and compute the survivability on the basis of the integer values that represent when the positions might be occupied by other agents.
 Intuitively, an agent is considered to have high survivability if there are many positions that the agent can reach without contacting the other agents.